AyanGairola/gameSense/README.md

 <img width="1512" alt="Screenshot 2024-09-12 at 3 01 44 AM" src="https://github.com/user-attachments/assets/ad35132a-5d89-413b-a993-96d105ccf42e">

 <img width="1512" alt="Screenshot 2024-09-12 at 3 00 54 AM" src="https://github.com/user-attachments/assets/74713c4f-f99e-4c8a-ac9f-3499b8dd63a2">

+## Known Issues

+### Lack of Labelled Data

+Lack of appropriate labelled data

+### Clay Court

+The pretrained court detection model does not work well with clay courts

+### Undertrained and Computationally Expensive Models

+Due to high computationan cost of training the models, the models have been trained on less epochs(60) which may cause issue.

+### Bounce detection

+Due to lack of different camera angles, bounce detection is not so accurate.

+### Rally Counter

+Fails to reset after a point

+### Score Calculation

+Due to inconsistenices in bounce detection and interpolation, there is noise in the score detection